sajmoni/screen-shake/README.md

 Call this on every update of your game loop.

 Has one argument, the `time` since update was first called.
-This is used to smoothly interpolate the noise.
+(This is used to smoothly interpolate the noise)

-Returns an object the values to apply to your camera:
+Returns an object with the values to apply to your camera:

-  - angle: Current angle.
-Set as your camera angle,
+  - `angle` Current angle.
+Set as your camera angle.
-  - offsetX: Add this to your cameras x position,
+  - `offsetX` Add this to your cameras x position.
-  - offsetY: Add this to your cameras y position,
+  - `offsetY` Add this to your cameras y position.

 ### example